shilpagopi/CodePrep/Algo/Dynamic Programmming.md

 Time complexity: O(n3), Space: O(n2)

 #### Dynamic array changes in subproblems (Refer merge stones in groups of K)
-Question pattern: 3D DP, For a range i..j, find the cost of taking 1 item from i..t and k-1 item from t+1 to h
+*QuestionPattern*: 3D DP, For a range i..j, find the cost of taking 1 item from i..t and k-1 item from t+1 to h
 ```
 dp(i,j,1) = dp(i,j,k) + sum[i..j] (Before converting any range to single pile, it should have k items in the previous iteration)
 dp(i,j,k) = dp(i,t,1) + dp(t+1,j,k-1) where  t lies between index i to j where i is inclusive and j is exclusive.?